 You could invite one of your employees to put together a series of Tweets that explain how they approached their career change and what first attracted them to your company.
 You could also ask your team to share some of the best things about their job, which is an excellent way to encourage excitement amongst potential candidates and channel them into your hiring funnel.

 Share Insider Tips

 Candidates value transparent hiring and interview processes.
 So, Twitter provides an ideal opportunity to provide value to job seekers interested in joining your company.
-From creating content on how to approach the application process to emphasise some of your brand values by creating posts that explain how to maintain a work/life balance, there are many ways that you can demonstrate that you are a transparent business that cares about your team.
+From creating content on how to approach the application process to emphasizing some of your brand values by creating posts that explain how to maintain a work/life balance, there are many ways that you can demonstrate that you are a transparent business that cares about your team.

 Take Your Audience Behind The Scenes